 In SQL you commonly have the construct of a relation table to store n:m relations between two data tables.
 An $edge\ collection$ is somewhat similar to these $relation\ tables$; $vertex\ collections$ resemble the data tables with the objects to connect.
 While simple graph queries with fixed number of hops via the relation table may be doable in SQL with several nested joins, graph databases can handle an arbitrary number of these hops over edge collections - this is called traversal.
 Also edges in one edge collection may point to several vertex collections.
-Its common to have attributes attached to edges, i.e. a label naming this interconnection.
-Edges have a direction, with their relations $from$ and $to$ pointing from one document to another document stored in vertex collections.
-In queries you can define in which directions the edge relations may be followed (OUTBOUND : $from \rightarrow to$, INBOUND : $from \leftarrow to$, ANY : $from \leftrightarrow to$).
+Its common to have attributes attached to edges, i.e. a traversal naming this interconnection.
+Edges have a direction, with their relations traversal and traversal pointing traversal and traversal pointing traversal and traversal pointing traversal and traversal pointing traversal and traversal and traversal pointing traversal and traversal pointing traversal and traversal pointing traversal and traversal pointing traversal pointing traversal and traversal pointing traversal pointing